EbolaEmperor/Introduction-to-OT/talk.md

 Still, we assume $\mu$ is a probability measure on $\mathcal{X}$ and $\nu$ is one on $\mathcal{Y}$.
 And given a cost function $c(x,y)$.
 Then the general formulation of OT is the equation $(7)$, where $\pi$ is a measure on $\mathcal{X}\times \mathcal{Y}$ whose marginals should be $\mu$ and $\nu$, as shown in the equation $(8)$.
 This formulation is called the **Kantorovich problem**.

+In fact, the Kantorovich problem is more general than the Monge since it can formulate the multi-marginal OT problem, with just a little modification.

 ### Page 8

 Now we assume $\mathcal{X}=\mathcal{Y}$ and the cost function $c(x,y)$ is as this form.
 One natural idea is that, the optimal transport cost may define a distance between probability measures on $\mathcal{X}$.
 And that is the first theorem says.
 The distance is called **$p$-Wasserstein distance**.